Civita-Project/digital-native-institutions/theory/ontology.md

 ```
 Digital signature (X) counts as legal consent (Y) in Thai commercial law (C)
 ```
+**External Framework Constraint**
+All external theories, awards, and evaluative frameworks must be treated as **subordinate descriptive overlays** on top of the core ontology.

+* They may help interpret or communicate the ontology.
+* They may not redefine what counts as:

+  * brute fact
+  * institutional fact
+  * status-function
+  * context
+    Any conflict → ontology.md wins.

 This is the **universal structure** for every institutional act in governance.